David IV: Battle of Didgori

 According to the French knight and historian Walter the Chancellor, before heading off to battle, King David inspired his army with these words:

 Soldiers of Christ!
-If we fight bravely for our Faith, we will defeat not only the devil’s servants, but the devil himself.
+If we fight bravely for our Faith, we will defeat not only the devil's servants, but the devil himself.
 We will gain the greatest weapon of spiritual warfare when we make a covenant with the Almighty God and vow that we would rather die for His love than escape from the enemy.
 And if any one of us should wish to retreat, let us take branches and block the entrance to the gorge to prevent this.
 When the enemy approaches, let us attack fiercely!

 The king personally launches the attack, rushing his troops towards the attackers with a ferocity comparable to that of a "rambling monster".
 From the first attack, the Muslims were forced to retreat despite their numerical superiority, allowing the Georgians to multiply such attacks.
 Soon, these maneuvers bring the enemy to such a degree of excitement and disorientation that they make him lose composure.
 At this moment, David IV launched a new attack, which turned into a coup de grace for the Muslim allies on the battlefield: suddenly, the vigor of the enemy army collapsed in the middle of the fight.
 The genius of Georgian strategy then defeated the power of numbers, bringing a decisive defeat to the Seljuk Empire and its influence in the Caucasus.
 Testimonies report in various chronicles, both Christian and Muslim, that Saint George personally led the Georgian forces against the invader.
-Among the many commanders of the invading troops, only General Ilghazi and his son-in-law Dubays managed to escape.
+Among the many commanders of the invading troops, only General Ilghazi and his son-in-law, Dubays, managed to escape.
 This victory at the Battle of Didgori had an important repercussion on the fate of the Crusades, whose leaders were then seeking crucial aid against the Turks, and stories, sometimes exaggerated, of Didgori's victory were told in the royal courts of the West as a new hope against Muslim power.

 Relations with the Middle East

-Besides Europe, David IV established relations with the Middle East.
-This is how he maintained close relations with the Crusader forces, and in particular with King Baldwin I of Jerusalem (r.
+In addition to Europe, David IV established relations with the Middle East.
+This is how he maintained close relations with the Crusader forces, particularly with King Baldwin I of Jerusalem (r.
 1100–1118), with whom he exchanged numerous gifts as a sign of support.
 In addition, as stated above, a battalion of Latins composed of 200 to 1,000 men participated during the Battle of Didgori.
-Some sources also speak of the participation of Georgian auxiliary forces during the Siege of Jerusalem in 1099.
+Some sources also speak of the participation of Georgian auxiliary forces in the Siege of Jerusalem in 1099.
 The historian Prince Ioane of Georgia even reports a secret visit by King Baldwin II of Jerusalem to the Georgian royal court.
 The existence of a powerful Kingdom of Georgia is also felt in the Arab world, where the Georgian monarch's kindness to his Muslim subjects and his knowledge of the Quran are renowned.
-A coin with the Arabic inscription “King of Kings David, the Sword of the Messiah” then circulated throughout the Middle East.
+A coin with the Arabic inscription "King of Kings David, the Sword of the Messiah" then circulated throughout the Middle East.